Steven E Silvern

 Ph.D.
 University of Wisconsin-Madison

 I am a cultural-political geographer whose primary research interests have centered on Native American Geographies, Geography of Food Systems and the Geography of Israel and the Middle East.
 Much of my recent work has centered on mapping the food systems of Masschusetts CSA and a study on the geography and characteristics of Community Supported Fisheries.
 In both teaching and research, I am interested in the emergence of local and sustainable food systems and the debates over the spatiality (local v. global) of sustainable food discourse.
 My goal is to continue to engage undergraduates and graduate students in this topic and create a Salem State University Sustainable Food Systems Project.
 Part of the project will assess Essex County's food system needs, challenges and prospects.
-The focus for 2014-15 will be on assessing climate change impacts on local food system planning.
 A second project I am working on is the study of the "new Jewish food movement."
-This project is unique in that it will focus on issues relating community identity to local and sustainable food systems.
-The project is in its early stages - with concept and theoretical idea formation and some data collection.
+This project is unique in that it will focus on issues relating social justice, food justice and community identity to local and sustainable food systems.
+I am currently working on historical context, theoretical idea formation and some data collection for this project.
+I will explore these ideas in 2015-2016 in a Bentley University Humanities seminar on environmental justice.

 S. Silvern and S.S.
 Young (eds.)
 Environmental Change and Sustainability.
 InTech Open Access Publisher, May 2013 http://www.intechopen.com/books/environmental-change-and-sustainability